Roof Storm Damage

 We can assist you in filing a claim with your insurance company!

-If you were in the path of recent May, 2016 hail storm in Wake County or Hurricane Matthew in October 2016, here’s what you can expect to happen if you call Scro’s Roofing Company for help with any roof danage:
+If you were in the path of a hail storm or a hurricane in North Carolina, here’s what you can expect to happen if you call Scro’s Roofing Company for help with any roof damage:

 - Your Scro’s Roofing representative will perform a 10-point inspection and documentation on your roof and surrounding areas of your home.